SkylineCommunications/Skyline.DataMiner.Utilities.PerformanceAnalyzer/README.md

 # About

 The **Performance Analyzer** is a library designed to track and log performance metrics for methods in single or multi-threaded environments.
-It provides developers with an easy way to monitor execution times and track method calls across systems by logging performance data to the storage of their choice.
+It provides developers with an easy way to monitor execution times and track method calls across systems by logging performance data to the storage of their choice, by default, that storage is JSON file in *C:\Skyline_Data\PerformanceAnalyzer* folder.

 ## Key Features